Nishapaudel/Nishapaudel/README.md

 ## Hi 👋

 I am a bioinformatician, based in Australia.
 I strongly support data reproducibility, open science, and diversity.
-I'm looking to learn more on neuroscience and data analysis.
+I'm looking to learn more on cancer research and neuroscience and data analysis.
 I use on Python, R and Bash to answer biological questions.

 Topic areas of interest: